walkabilly/sj_crashes/avalon_collisions.md

 ![](avalon_collisions_files/figure-html/unnamed-chunk-20-1.png)<!-- -->

 There are 27 rows removed because they fall outside of the map but I wanted to show the points closer to the centre of the city.
-The points are transparent but will be darker as they overlap more
+The points are transparent but will be darker as they overlap more.